VSEflow/EasyGraphDocs/docs/uiguide.md

 ![filemenu](img/filemenu.png){align=right}

 **:material-folder: Open:** Use the explorer to select a recording that you want to re-import.
-Supported filetypes are `pb.bin` and `xml`.
+Supported filetypes are `bin` and `xml`.

 **:material-folder: Open via file browser:** Use the integrated file manager to select a recording that you want to re-import.
-Supported filetypes are `pb.bin` and `xml`.
+Supported filetypes are `bin` and `xml`.

 **:fontawesome-solid-floppy-disk: Save all unsaved recordings:** Opens an explorer window to select the directory you want to save all unsaved recordings into.
 This does ***not*** check for existing files so it is advised to choose an empty directory.